Maxine Peake: Early life

 Peake was born in Bolton, England, on 14 July 1974.
-She went to Westhoughton High School and Canon Slade School (in the same year as Sara Cox) in Bradshaw, acquiring only two A-levels.
+She went to Westhoughton High School and Canon Slade School (in the same year as Sara Cox) in Bradshaw, acquiring two A-levels.

 Peake joined the Octagon Youth Theatre in Bolton at the age of 13, before a period at the youth theatre of the Royal Exchange in Manchester.
 She later did a two-year performing arts course at the Salford College of Technology.
 During this time she appeared in productions with two leading amateur theatre companies in Bolton: The Marco Players and The Phoenix Theatre Company.
 Peake was a member of the Communist Party of Britain Salford branch in her youth.
 In her teens, Peake played for Wigan Ladies rugby league team.

 Peake's early attempts to enter the acting profession were unsuccessful.
 She applied to multiple theatre schools but was rejected, until she obtained a place at the Royal Academy of Dramatic Art (RADA) at the age of 21.
 Her attempts to find sponsorship for her study at RADA were the subject of a 1996 documentary by The South Bank Show.
 Eventually, after being put forward by RADA, she was awarded the Patricia Rothermere Scholarship.